Reverse Osmosis Water Treatment Plant

 Water plant operators complete more than 800 water analysis per month to monitor the proper operation of the treatment plants in order to comply with all the federal safe drinking water standards, State and EPA.

-With the new growth here in the city and additional treatment needed for out growing area we are continually proactively seek out the best available technologies to ensure safe, clean water to the citizens of Brighton.
+With the new growth here in the city and additional treatment needed for out growing areas, we are continually proactively seek out the best available technologies to ensure safe, clean water to the citizens of Brighton.

 Water plant maintenance staff are responsible for the proper maintenance of the Reverse Osmosis treatment process and Greensand Filter treatment process, 11 municipal wells, three pump stations, seven park wells, and two diversion structures.